gdjohnson/TK19/transcripts/theInexactSciences20210131.md

 [1:55 PM] suspended reason: You're trying to "synopsize" the data, and that involves 1) making distinctions, 2) eliding distinctions

-[1:55 PM] suspended reason: IIRC Shannon does talk about this, how any compression algorithm is optimized for a specific sub-set of language uses
+[1:55 PM] suspended reason: IIRC [[Claude Shannon|Shannon]] does talk about this, how any compression algorithm is optimized for a specific sub-set of language uses

 [1:56 PM] suspended reason: If you do a Huffman encoding of the English alphabet, it's not gonna compress Spanish very well